moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 To get started, you will need the following:

- - Have an account with funds.
+ - An account with funds
  - Have [Foundry installed](https://book.getfoundry.sh/getting-started/installation){target=_blank}

 ## Creating a Foundry Project {: #creating-a-foundry-project }